 4.2.1 Developing economic, social and technological hubs in all regions of the country by taking into account the population ratio of satellite provinces in order to have people’s quality of life developed comprehensively; distributing technological, communication and telecommunication infrastructure developments to all regions; designing city and regional plans to effectively help manage infrastructures, public utilities, employment, water sources and land usage of provincial groups to be more self-reliant; strengthening primary provinces’ capability to effectively administrate and self-manage in order to improve decision-making processes, based on the difference of resources and demands of the local population; and promoting the development of secondary provinces alongside those of primary provinces.

-4.2.2 Design economic and social development plans for provincial clusters by encouraging people to take part in setting out directions of their areas’ development; integrating development plans in each level from village, local community, district, provincial levels to provincial cluster level; distributing industrial areas throughout local communities in order to create employment; developing the service industries that can provide opportunities for entrepreneurship for local people and equal income distribution, with a key focus on “value” and “worth” economic creation based on the potential of each area’s resource bases, including natural resources, cultural capital, and social capital; and promoting cooperation between local people and entrepreneurs to find, adapt and improve usage if resources in a sustainable manner.
+4.2.2 Designing economic and social development plans for provincial clusters by encouraging people to take part in setting out directions of their areas’ development; integrating development plans in each level from village, local community, district, provincial levels to provincial cluster level; distributing industrial areas throughout local communities in order to create employment; developing the service industries that can provide opportunities for entrepreneurship for local people and equal income distribution, with a key focus on “value” and “worth” economic creation based on the potential of each area’s resource bases, including natural resources, cultural capital, and social capital; and promoting cooperation between local people and entrepreneurs to find, adapt and improve usage if resources in a sustainable manner.

 4.2.3 Designing urban planning systems to promote safety and quality of life for society as well as accommodating an aging society and urban development trends by improving national and local planning and zoning systems; developing technologies for city administration and public utilities management to create environmental friendly smart and safe cities for every population group; promoting the development of city’s potential and opportunities by encouraging participation and investment from the private sector, local communities, and civil society; encouraging local administrative organisations to take a leading role in maintaining the quality of the environment and people’s quality of life in their areas, together with eradicating inequality between different population groups residing in cities.